 Instagram users love Instagram Stories.
 Over 500 million accounts use IG Stories every day.
 You can record live footage, add music and text, and interact with your audience in real-time.
 It will help increase your visibility, build your audience, and show support for your clients.

 Video will be a handy tool for you to have in your marketing belt.
 Make sure your videos are not too long and engaging.
 Think about recording ways to keep your clients motivated between visits, or you could record some quick workout videos and share them on your social media.

 7. Ephemeral Content Is Important Too

 Ephemeral content is content that disappears, so think of Snapchat and IG Stories.
 This content is typically available for 24 hours before it disappears.
-Use this type of content sharing to send short and interesting videos and messages to your clients and potential clients.
-You want your audience to think that they may miss out if they don’t engage with your services.
+Use this type of content sharing to send short and exciting videos and messages to your clients and potential clients.
+You want your audience to think they may miss out if they don’t engage with your services.

 8. Social Media Ads

 Targeted social media ads have become more advanced than they were.
 Also, you can personalize and target your ads to the most likely to react positively to them.
 Videos can be very effective here, and many social media users will likely interact with a video.
 Think about creative ways to make your videos stand out from your competitors.
 You should also consider using chatbots so that any potential client who engages with your advertisement receives immediate responses.